The Way We Worked Exhibition

 - July 15 – September 9, 2017: Territorial Statehouse State Park Museum, 50 West Capitol Ave, Fillmore, UT 84631, 435.743.5316 in partnership with President Millard Fillmore Library, 25 South 100 West, Fillmore, UT 84631, 435.743.5314.

 - September 16 – November 4, 2017: Silver Reef Museum, 1903 Wells Fargo Road, Leeds, UT 84746, 435.879.2254

 - November 11 – January 15, 2018: Park City Museum, 528 Main Street, Park City, UT 84060, 435.649.7457

 Special thanks to the Utah Museum of Fine Arts for providing education outreach programming for museum staff, teachers, and students at each tour location.

 Starting in 2017, listen to a new #UtahWorks story each week on The Beehive Archive.
 Tune in on KCPW and Utah Public Radio, or stream the whole collection at our Utah Stories from the Beehive Archive website.

 We Want to Hear Your Work Story!

 - Join the conversation at our Utah Works!
 Facebook Group.

 - Sign up to be interviewed as part of Utah Works, a new series of short stories - told in participants' own words - about the way we work in Utah.
-The series will air on Utah Public Radio.
-Sign up for an interview in either Ogden or Hyrum and come prepared to share your work story!
+The series airs weekly on Utah Public Radio.
+Sign up for an interview in Fillmore, Ogden or Hyrum and come prepared to share your work story!